doug-harriman/Laser-Shield/README.md

 ## Front, Rear & Sides
 ### Material
-The laser shielding mhttps://www.amazon.com/gp/product/B07KFVCHTT/aterial is an transparent orange plastic which I believe to be acrylic.
+The laser shielding material is an transparent orange plastic which I believe to be acrylic.
 The laser wavelength is 445nm (blue).
 Orange filters blue light eliminating most of the optical power.
 Material was purchased from [J-Tech Photonics](https://jtechphotonics.com/?product=445nm-laser-shielding).

 ### Machining
 * Tool